Police: 3 Missouri officers, suspect wounded in shooting

 JOPLIN, Mo.
 (AP) — Three Joplin police officers and a suspect were wounded Tuesday in a shooting in the southwest Missouri city, police said.

-Assistant Police Chief Brian Lewis said the officers responded to a disturbance about 1:30 p.m. in Joplin.
-Lewis said they encountered a suspect and shots were exchanged, injuring two officers, Joplin-area media reported.
+Assistant Police Chief Brian Lewis said the officers responded to a disturbance about 1:30 p.m. outside a store at the Northpark Crossing shopping center.
+Shots were exchanged and two officers were injured, he said.

-The suspect fled, police said, and officers chased him.
-Shots were exchanged again.
-This time, one officer and the suspect were struck.
+The suspect fled, police said, and officers chased him to a street near an apartment complex and residential area in central Joplin.
+That is where another officer and the suspect were struck.

+Lewis said a third scene was involved in the investigation, but he did not provide additional details.

 Lewis declined to comment on the conditions of the suspect or the officers.
 He said there was no threat to the community.